A Guide to Implementing the Theory of

 generic rules for all Critical Chain Project Management, and monitoring via buffer

 management becomes the feedback into these generic rules.
 Let’s draw this.
+The way that we configure the

+attack and work through the development of the solution.
 Let’s remind ourselves of our “plan of attack,” the

 focusing process.
 On the measurements page we introduced the concept